Message Size Limits & Serialization

 Operational Workflows & Monitoring for Payload Management

 Platform teams must monitor payload distribution continuously.
-Track P95 and P99 message sizes.
+Track p95 and p99 message sizes.
 Measure serialization and deserialization latency.
 Monitor DLQ overflow rates triggered by MessageTooLarge errors.

 Monitoring & Routing Configuration